Retargeting is just a tool, so I’d rather discuss a retargeting strategy called “Cascade.”

-Even if the minimum threshold is reached, there may be not much users there to justify retargeting efforts.
+Even if the minimum threshold reached, there might be not many users there to justify retargeting efforts.
 A few users in the list — means only a few returning website visitors.
 The time spent on remarketing campaigns may not be justified, in that case.

-That’s when Google recommends expanding the “remarketing window”.
+That’s when Google recommends expanding the “remarketing window.”
 For example, collect the list of people with a 60-day participation term, instead of 30.
-On one hand, the list seems to be expanding, but the main point of the remarketing tool itself is lost — the precious time to persuade people to make a purchase decision.
+On the one hand, the list seems to be expanding, but the main point of the remarketing tool itself is lost — the precious time to persuade people to make a purchase decision.
 Say you will catch up with people who were on the website 60 days ago.
 Then what?
-They have already forgotten what they were looking for, what they were interested in and they don’t remember your company at all (so that equals to noisy cold outreach again).
-And what if the time-window to make a decision in your business is not 30 days (as by default), but 14 or even 7 days?
+They have already forgotten what they were looking for and don’t remember your company at all (so that equals to noisy, cold outreach again).
+And what if the time-window to decide on your business is not 30 days (as by default), but 14 or even seven days?

 Use another Google tool called “Similar Audiences” along with the principle of positive feedback from circuit design.

-Let us assume that the timeframe for making a purchase decision in our business is 14 days (the most effective timeframe to use remarketing).
+Let us assume that the timeframe for making a purchase decision in our business is 14 days (the most effective timeline to use remarketing).

 - With a participation period of 14 days (our work list).

-- With a much longer period to accumulate as many users as possible.
+- With a much more extended period to accumulate as many users as possible.
 Let’s make it 90 days.

 Fine.
 Wait for the lists to fill up.

-After some time (depends on how fast the “longer list” will be filled), Google will automatically generate a list of users “similar” to users in the “longer” list.
+After some time (depends on how fast the “long list” will be filled), Google will automatically generate a list of users “similar” to users in the “longer” list.

-The main advantage is that a user does not even have to visit any specific page on our website in order to get into the “similar” list.
+The main advantage is that a user does not even have to visit any specific page on our website to get into the “similar” list.

-What makes it work is that the behaviour of such a user on the internet is “similar” to the behaviour of people from the “longer” list.
-Unsurprisingly, people with similar behaviour often have similar interests.
+What makes it work is that the behavior of such a user on the internet is “similar” to the behavior of people from the “longer” list.
+Unsurprisingly, people with similar behavior often have similar interests.

 Step 2.
 Launching the advertising campaign in the Google Display Network for a “similar” audience

-We create a classic advertising campaign for the GDN, but target a “similar” audience.
+We create a classic advertising campaign for the GDN but target a “similar” audience.
 We get a significant increase in targeted traffic to the advertised service and at this point work on brand awareness rather than selling anything specific.
-That’s when a content marketing can be very handy, because referring users to educational \ provocative \ interesting content results in lower bounce rate.
+That’s when a content marketing can be convenient because referring users to educational \ provocative \ impressive content results in lower bounce rate.